microsoft/SynapseML/website/docs/reference/docker.md

 ---
-title: Using the MMLSpark Docker Image
+title: Using the SynapseML Docker Image
 sidebar_label: Docker Image
-description: Using the MMLSpark Docker Image
+description: Using the SynapseML Docker Image
 ---

 ## Quickstart: install and run the Docker image